cnobach/klayvio_formatter/README.md

-# Klayvio Formatter for Zoni Work
+# Klayvio Formatter Helper

+Very basic Klayvio formatter in order to aid reading in csv files and reformatting the phone number column to the specifications.

 ## Requirements